vibinbobyjoseph/toolbox/notes/LinuxNotes.md

   - The database may not include paths you don’t have permission to access.
 Run sudo locate for a broader search.

-# **4. Getting Help**

-- whatis \<command\> → display one-line manual page descriptions.

-- man \<command\> → displays detailed documentation for commands and programs.

-- info \<command\> → Provides a more comprehensive and structured documentation than man.

-- \<command\> --help → Many commands provide a summary of usage and options with the —help flag

-- apropos keyword → searches for commands related to a specific keyword

-- which \<command\> → locates the path of an executable command

-- whereis \<command\> → Locates the binary, source, and manual files for a command

-- tldr \<command\> → A simplified and community-driven manual for common commands.

-- cheat \<command\> → Displays useful examples for commands.

 # **5. Important command-line features**